 Dr. Umar Johnson confronted by LGBT Feminist and he simply schools her lovingly.

 PBS has confirmed that Betty Boop, the popular cartoon character introduced to the world by cartoonist Max Fleischer in 1930, was actually inspired by a real-life African American jazz singer and entertainer from Harlem named Esther Jones.
-Her stage name was “Baby Esther”, but unfortunately, when her character become the first and most famous sex […]

 It’s such a shame and its so hurtful to see the mindset of the white diaspora when they come into contact with a person of color.
 Still today RACISM EXIST and stronger than ever.
 I can’t compare it to slavery or even to the struggles that led minority americans demand their freedom.
 I can only say what my people are going through right now and these video’s are a prime example.
 There needs to be a huge conversation going on worldwide and to all backgrounds because its getting worse and needs to be stopped.

 South Africa’s state broadcaster says Winnie Madikizela-Mandela, prominent anti-apartheid activist and the ex-wife of Nelson Mandela, has died.
 She was 81.
 Madikizela-Mandela was married to Nelson Mandela from 1958 to 1996.
 Mandela was imprisoned throughout most of their marriage and Madikizela-Mandela’s own activism against the apartheid regime led to her being imprisoned for months and years under house arrest.